Improving Diabetic Foot Care: A Guide for Commissioners

 Data dashboards such as the one planned in North West London can empower commissioners to monitor service delivery and outcomes.
 Peer review, such as that undertaken in the South West, can identify opportunities for improvement and enable organisations to learn from one another.
 Further information on these initiatives can be found in the Case Studies section of this website.

-Diabetes prevalence in England is predicted to increase by around 20% by 2030, so it is likely that demand for diabetic foot services will grow in the coming years, and pathways will need to be reassessed to ensure that there is adequate provision for patients to be assessed regularly, and for medium and high-risk patients to be referred and triaged rapidly, according to NICE guidelines.
+Diabetes prevalence in England is increasing, so it is likely that demand for diabetic foot services will grow in the coming years, and pathways will need to be reassessed to ensure that there is adequate provision for patients to be assessed regularly, and for medium and high-risk patients to be referred and triaged rapidly, according to NICE guidelines.

 It will also be necessary to continue to involve all stakeholders, to ensure that the momentum for delivery of high-quality care is maintained, that understanding of diabetic foot problems is refreshed, and that there is sustained clinical leadership for diabetic foot care.